This post was originally posted on CoFounderstown.

 Hey, I reduced the time devoted to a specific task but is it at the cost of quality and the impact it should deliver?

 Compromising on quality to gain higher rewards is the shortest route to the nearest exit door.
 Those exits are not pleasant.
 They are not the gateway to heaven.
-Hellish reality, is what it is, if you ask me.
+The hellish reality, is what it is, if you ask me.
 To ensure that I kept the quality intact, I measured these three things:

 - Is the structure intact?